 There might be some unpleasant surprises when owners in such situations get to their CPA's offices.
 The new law requires separate records for the different types of work.

-“It may be wise to do so with more clarity coming from Congress or Treasury,” said Reitmeyer, a CPA with Marcum in Philadelphia.
+"It may be wise to do so with more clarity coming from Congress or Treasury," says Reitmeyer, a CPA with Marcum in Philadelphia.
+However, he says, "with the government shutdown, and the political atmosphere surrounding tax policy, it may take well into the summer to gain any clarity at all."